Harriet Jacobs: Escape and freedom

 In 1843 Jacobs heard that Norcom was on his way to New York to force her back into slavery, which was legal for him to do everywhere inside the United States.
 She asked Mary Willis for a leave of two weeks and went to her brother John in Boston.
 John Jacobs, in his capacity as personal servant, had accompanied his owner Sawyer on his marriage trip through the North in 1838.
 He had gained his freedom by leaving his master in New York.
 After that he had gone whaling and had been absent for more than three years.
 From Boston, Harriet Jacobs wrote to her grandmother asking her to send Joseph there, so that he could live there with his uncle John.
 After Joseph's arrival, she returned to her work as Imogen Willis's nanny.

 Her work with the Willis family came to an abrupt end in October 1843, when Jacobs learned that her whereabouts had been betrayed to Norcom.
 Again, she had to flee to Boston, where the strength of the abolitionist movement guaranteed a certain level of security.
 Moving to Boston also gave her the opportunity to take her daughter Louisa Matilda from the house of Sawyer's cousin in Brooklyn, where she had been treated not much better than a slave.

 In Boston Jacobs took on odd jobs.
 Her stay there was interrupted by the death of Mary Stace Willis in March 1845.
 Nathaniel Willis took his daughter Imogen on a ten-month visit to the family of his deceased wife in England.
 For the journey, Jacobs resumed her job as nanny.
 For several months, she stayed together with Imogen in the vicarage at Steventon, the home of Mary Stace Willis's sister and her husband Reverend William Vincent, while Willis went to London and to the Continent.
 In her autobiography, she reflects on her experiences during the journey: She did not notice any sign of racism, which often embittered her life in the US.
 As a consequence of this, she gained a new access to her Christian faith.
-At home, Christian ministers treating blacks with contempt or even buying and selling slaves had been an obstacle to her spiritual life.
+At home, Christian ministers treating Black people with contempt, or even buying and selling slaves, had been an obstacle to her spiritual life.